mtlynch/slide-decks/content/nerds-2023/_index.md

 * How it happens
   * Author makes a small change
-  * IDE is configured to auto-format on change
+  * Editor is configured to auto-format on change
   * Author doesn't notice / care

 ---